-Introduction
+Introduction:

 At Zenon Cultural Centre Inc we hold the care, safety and wellbeing of children and young people as a central and fundamental responsibility of our school.
-Zenon Cultural Centre has a moral, legal and mission-driven responsibility to create a nurturing school environment where children and young people are respected, their voices are heard, and they are safe and feel safe (CECV Commitment Statement to Child Safety).
+Zenon Cultural Centre Inc has a moral, legal and mission-driven responsibility to create a nurturing school environment where children and young people are respected, their voices are heard, and they are safe and feel safe.